alajmo/huel/README.md

 ## Motivation

-When you rely on microservice architecture or simply deploy many web projects you find yourself replicating a lot of mundane work and thus Huel was born.
+When you rely on microservice architecture or simply deploy multiple similar web projects you find yourself replicating a lot of mundane work and thus Huel was born.

 ## Requirements